 DIY: How to Make Clay Flowers

 When I think about Mother’s day the first thing that comes to my mind are flowers.
 Mommies love flowers, they are such a great way to show them our love and appreciation.
-But if you get a bit sad when flowers die like me, you will really love this idea, because these flowers will stay with your mom for a long long time.
+The best part is that your kids can help you make them, and these flowers will stay with you for a very long time.

 You are gonna need: